jeniyat/WNUT_2020_NER/code/eval/Readme.md

 ### Print performance as Latex table:

-The evalutation script also provide the functionality to view the performance as a latex table (by using the `-to_latex` parameter):
+The evalutation script also provides the functionality to view the performance as a latex table (by using the `-to_latex` parameter):

 ```
 python evalutation.py  -gold_data "../../data/test_data/Standoff_Format/" -pred_data "../baseline_CRF/Standoff_Outputs/" -to_latex 1
 ```

-The default value of this parameter is `0`.
-The above command will also save the latex formated table in `performance.tex` file.
+The default value of `-to_latex` is `0`.
+The latex table will be printed to `stdout` and also saved the latex formated table in `performance.tex` file.
 You can change the location of this file with the `-perf_file` parameter.

 ### Importi evalution function inside another script: